-The Associate in Science Degree program is approved by the Hawai'i Board of Nursing and accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN); formerly NLNAC.
+The Associate in Science Degree program is approved by the Hawai'i Board of Nursing and accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN); formerly

+NLNAC.
 The ACEN may be contacted at www.acenursing.org or (404) 975-5000, or by writing to 3343 Peachtree Rd, NE, Suite 850, Atlanta, Georgia 30326.
-Transfer agreements exist with the University of Hawai'i at Hilo and University of Hawai'i at Mānoa baccalaureate nursing programs allowing interested and qualified associate degree graduates to pursue a Bachelor of Science in Nursing at UH Hilo or UH Mānoa.
+Transfer agreements exist with the University of Hawai'i at Hilo, University of Hawai'i at Mānoa, and Grand Canyon University baccalaureate nursing programs allowing interested and qualified associate degree graduates to pursue a Bachelor of Science in Nursing at one of those institutions.